-Student Led Teaching Awards 2024
+Student Led Teaching Awards 2026

-The Student Led Teaching Awards (SLTAs) are now in their eighth year.
+The Student Led Teaching Awards (SLTAs) are now in their eleventh year.
 The Awards are a student led celebration of teaching excellence and academic quality at the University of Greenwich.
 They celebrate the best experiences you have at university, whether that’s a great Personal Tutor, a wonderful experience of a support service, or a really engaged Programme Representative.

 These awards acknowledge the excellent practice of lecturers and staff members within the University – those who demonstrate their commitment to delivering the best possible teaching and supervision to students, creating profound and positive educational experiences.
 They also champion students who volunteer their time to make sure that their peers have the best experience of university.